grasslandnetwork/cliptions/README.md

 ### Score Calculation

-Calculate similarity scores and rankings for a round:
+Calculate similarity scores and rankings for a block:

 ```bash
 # Basic score calculation with CLIP